nickhedley/gridtwin-za/HANDOVER.md

+## PRICE GAP MEASURED, AND THE TASK RENAMED (18 Aug 2026)

+The backlog carried "regional shadow prices - fix the MIP integers, re-solve as an LP".
+The user challenged whether it is needed at all, given South Africa has no locational pricing.
+HALF THE TASK WAS WRONG AND IS NOW RENAMED.

+NOT NEEDED: regional prices.
+SAWEM clears to a SINGLE NATIONAL System Marginal Price.
+Locational pricing is explicitly an option for a future iteration of the market code, not part of it.
+Building region-by-region prices would model a market that does not exist.

+STILL REAL: a NETWORK-AWARE NATIONAL price.
+The capture panel uses instant-engine prices even after a full model run, because a MIP has no duals.
+Those prices miss
+congestion: when a corridor fills, dearer plant runs and the true marginal cost rises.

+### THE MEASUREMENT

+Congestion means less VRE reaches load, so derating delivered VRE brackets what a network-aware price would do:

+    VRE derate   mean price   solar capture   wind capture   curtailed   cost 0%              R268           19%            67%       100 TWh   R1208
+      5%              R290           22%            69%        90 TWh   R1166
+     10%              R323           25%            71%        79 TWh   R1124
+     15%              R370           27%            71%        69 TWh   R1085
+     20%              R428           29%            70%        59 TWh   R1044

+SOLAR CAPTURE MOVES 19% -> 25% AT A 10% DERATE.
+Six points, which on a 19% base is a THIRD of the value.
+Wind moves 67% -> 71%, so the effect is materially larger for solar - which is also the technology whose capture rate is low enough to decide financeability.

+For scale on a plausible derate: at TODAY's build the MIP finds 13.46 TWh of network curtailment the single-node engine misses, and the full network audit shows that difference widening as build grows.

+### VERDICT

+MATERIAL, BUT NOT URGENT, and the reason is the DIRECTION.
+Congestion RAISES capture rates here, because it removes surplus that was depressing midday prices.
+So the current panel is CONSERVATIVE for solar - it understates what a project earns.
+Being wrong in the safe direction on a developer-facing number is the right way round, and it means the fix can wait behind work that is wrong in the dangerous direction.

+Keep it on the list, renamed, with this measurement attached so the next session does not have to re-derive whether it is worth the doubled solve time.

 ## GAS VERSUS COAL RE-RUN WITH CAPACITY PAYMENTS (18 Aug 2026)

 Run as an end-to-end test that the capacity payment, the build-LP wiring and the